cascadenite/inspector_app/README.md

 ## Acknowledgements

-Use of transfer learning to train an object detection modelin TF with own data:
+Use of transfer learning to train an object detection model in TF with own data:

 https://medium.com/analytics-vidhya/training-an-object-detection-model-with-tensorflow-api-using-google-colab-4f9a688d5e8b